- CBD Capsules|

 We briefly touched on the benefits of CBD oil but let’s explore them more in-depth.

-If you do your research, you'll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
+If you do your research, you’ll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
 These studies cover a wide range of effects including neurodegenerative diseases, as noted in this patent held by the NIH.

 Despite all these studies, the FDA has only approved a specific type of CBD found in Sativex for the use in anti-epileptic medications for seizures.
 If you do suffer from epileptic seizures, consult with your doctor to see if a CBD-based treatment could work for you.

 There are promising findings for CBD beyond treating seizures.

 One widespread problem vaping CBD oil may be able to help is in anxiety.
 Anxiety affects over 40 million Americans each year, and only about 37% of those with anxiety seek help.
-Vaping CBD is a discreet and easy way to help you manage your day to day, mild anxiety.
+Vaping CBD is a discreet and easy way to help you manage your day to day, mild anxousness.